 Students should plan to have eight tutorials in paper two, ideally all being taken in the second year.
-These tutorials should aim to cover the different aspects of the lecture course, i.e.: three for population genetics, two for human evolution and three for molecular and medical genetics.
+These tutorials should aim to cover the different aspects of the

 I. Human Evolutionary Genetics

 Lecturers: Dr Cristian Capelli (CC) (Dept of Zoology), Dr Rosalind Harding (RH) (Dept of Zoology)